stan-dev/design-docs/designs/0005-static-matrices.md

 The algorithm for figuring out the underlying matrix types for these variables is as follows:

-1. Define all user-defined functions only for `matvar` types, and all internally defined variables and returned variables are `matvar` types as well.
+1. Define all user-defined functions only for `matvar` types.
+Define all local variables in user-defined functions and all returned variables to have `matvar` types as well.

 2. Assume every named and unnamed matrix variable in the `parameters`, `transformed parameters` and `model` blocks use `varmat` types